MoonTory/tscoin/README.md

 # tscoin

-Proof-of-Stake blockchain cryptocurrency implemented in TypeScript for learning purposes
+A simple blockchain implementing proof-of-stake in TypeScript for learning purposes